-- 5.1 This guidance sets out our expectations of firms for providing forbearance (whether under section 3 of this guidance or under MCOB 13) to customers who: - have already benefitted from 2 payment deferrals granted under the Payment Deferral guidance - have benefitted from an initial payment deferral and are not eligible for a subsequent payment deferral under the Payment deferral guidance or - experience payment difficulties as a result of circumstances relating to coronavirus for the first time after 31 January 2021 - 5.2 The pandemic and national and local responses will continue to evolve.
+- 5.1 This guidance sets out our expectations of firms for providing forbearance (whether under section 3 of this guidance or under MCOB 13) to customers who: - have already benefitted from 2 payment deferrals granted under the June guidance - have benefitted from an initial payment deferral that expires after 31 October or - experience payment difficulties as a result of circumstances relating to coronavirus after 31 October - 5.2 The pandemic and national and local responses will continue to evolve.
 Many customers will continue to face uncertainty about their short and medium-term employment and income prospects.
 They may also experience temporary interruptions in income.
 Customers' circumstances may change quickly, and in a way that might cause or increase vulnerabilities. - 5.3 We expect firms to be flexible and employ a full range of short and long-term forbearance options to support their customers and minimise avoidable financial distress and anxiety to customers in financial difficulty.
 This may include short-term arrangements where the firm allows the customer to make no or reduced payments for a specified period. - 5.4 But we recognise it may be challenging to achieve this in the current environment, where it is likely that many customers will require support.
-Firms may need to recruit extra and less-experienced staff to meet the increased demands for forbearance and may be supporting them remotely. - 5.5 In line with the standards we always expect from firms, we want firms to deliver the following outcomes: - Customers receive appropriate forbearance that is in their interests after consideration of their individual circumstances. - Firms support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers.
+Firms may need to recruit extra and less-experienced staff to meet the increased demands for forbearance and may be supporting them remotely. - 5.5 In line with the standards we always expect from firms, we want firms to deliver the following outcomes: - Customers receive appropriate forbearance that is in their interests after consideration of their individual circumstances. - Firms support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers. - Firms have systems, processes and adequately trained staff, with any staff incentives aligned with providing their customers with the help they need.

-- Firms have systems, processes and adequately trained staff, with any staff incentives aligned with providing their customers with the help they need. - Customers should receive the support they need in managing their finances, including through self-help and money guidance.
+- Customers should receive the support they need in managing their finances, including through self-help and money guidance.
 Firms should signpost or refer them to debt advice if this meets their needs and circumstances. - 5.6 This section builds on pre-existing outcomes of our work on managing mortgage arrears and applying forbearance.
 It is intended to support firms in delivering fair customer outcomes in the current exceptional circumstances.